AP Top 25 Takeaways: Veteran QBs Clifford, Nix deliver big

 AROUND THE COUNTRY

 Appalachian State is the team of the year.
 Must-see TV.
-This week: The Mountaineer Miracle … The Pac-12 got a lot more interesting this weekend, especially in the Pacific Northwest.
-After Oregon’s victory, Washington and Michael Penix Jr., took out No. 11 Michigan State.
-The transformation of the Huskies’ offense under first-year coach Kalen DeBoer and Penix, the Indiana transfer, has been remarkable … We might have been too quick to call Florida quarterback Anthony Richardson a Hesiman contender after Week 1.
-He struggled again and the Gators were fortunate to escape USF. … The first game for Nebraska post-Frost could not have gone much worse.
+This week: The Mountaineer Miracle … The first game for Nebraska post-Frost could not have gone much worse.
 No. 6 Oklahoma scored more points in Lincoln than it ever has in a rivalry that dates back more than a century. … After 179 minutes of football this season, No. 1 Georgia permitted its first touchdown.
-Brock Bowers and the Bulldogs crushed South Carolina. … No idea just how good No. 4 Michigan is after the Wolverines outscored Colorado State, Hawaii and UConn 166-17.
-Maybe Maryland can give Michigan something close to a game next week.
-Same can be said for unbeaten Minnesota (3-0) having outscored weak opposition 149-17 … The Gophers trounced Colorado on Saturday.
-The Buffaloes are making a strong case for being the worst team in Power Five. … The first FCS team to beat a Power Five opponent this season is Southern Illinois.
+Brock Bowers and the Bulldogs crushed South Carolina and have looked terrifying through three weeks. … No idea just how good No. 4 Michigan is after the Wolverines outscored Colorado State, Hawaii and UConn 166-17.
+Maybe Maryland can give Michigan something close to a game next week. … The first FCS team to beat a Power Five opponent this season is Southern Illinois.
 The Salukis came in 0-2 and dropped Northwestern, which has lost two straight since beating Nebraska in Ireland. … A week after the Sun Belt registered three Power Five road wins, South Alabama and Old Dominion had two more on their sights.
-But UCLA and Virginia both kicked walk-off field goals to avoid the upsets. … The Sun Belt raided Conference USA in the offseason, but C-USA got a little revenge Saturday going 3-0 in nonconference games.
-That included Rice beating Louisiana to end the longest active winning streak in FBS at 15 games. … This week’s big upset came from the American Athletic Conference: Tulane beat Kansas State of the Big 12 to go 3-0 for the first time since 1998 … March Madness in September: Kansas, Duke, Syracuse and Indiana are all 3-0.
+But UCLA and Virginia both kicked walk-off field goals to avoid the upsets. … March Madness in September: Kansas, Duke, Syracuse and Indiana are all 3-0.
 The Blue Devils and Jayhawks play in Lawrence, Kansas, next week.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com